KeyboardSlayer7/password_manager/README.md

 - Creating log in details
 - Adding passwords
+- Retrieving passwords
-- Retrieving passwords + Copy to clipboard (Windows only)
+- Copy to clipboard (Windows only)
 - Deleting passwords

 :construction: In Progress

-- Copy to clipboard (linux)
+- Updating a password

 :bug: Known Issues